1968 Columbia University protests: Immediate responses

-A number of the Class of '68 walked out of their graduation and held a counter-commencement on Low Plaza with a picnic following at Morningside Park, the place where it all began.
+A number of the Class of '68 walked out of their graduation and held a counter-commencement on Low Plaza with a picnic following at Morningside Park, the place where the demonstrations began.
 The student demonstration that happened on Columbia's campus in 1968 proved that universities do not exist in a bubble and are, in fact, susceptible to the social and economic strife that surrounds them.
 These 1968 protests left Columbia University a much changed place, with, as historian Todd Gitlin describes, "growing militancy, growing isolation [and] growing hatred among the competing factions with their competing imaginations.
-The Columbia building occupations and accompanying demonstrations, in which several thousand people participated, paralyzed the operations of the whole university and became "the most powerful and effective student protest in modern American history," although it is very arguable that the protests at UC Berkeley and Kent State had far more sweeping repercussions.
+The Columbia building occupations and accompanying demonstrations, in which several thousand people participated, paralyzed the operations of the whole university and became perhaps "the most powerful and effective student protest in modern American history," although it is arguable that the protests at UC Berkeley and Kent State had far more sweeping repercussions.

 A wide variety of effects, both positive and negative, occurred in the wake of the demonstrations, but unfortunately for Columbia, they primarily affected enrollment and alumni donations.
 Additionally, the "growing militancy" Gitlin refers to peaked just a few years later, and while certain new loci of power came into being, in general campus life calmed down significantly.
 This is due in major part to the ending of the Vietnam War, which historians credit as the underlying and immediate cause of the majority of said movements.
 This excepts the Civil Rights Movement which was well under way prior to Vietnam.
 The two issues combined synergistically in the mid/late sixties.

 Students involved in the protests continued their involvement in protest politics in varied forms affecting the movement at large.
 Their many activities included forming communes and creating urban social organizations.
-Several Columbia SDS members combined with the New York Black Panther Party to create Weatherman, a group dedicated to the violent overthrow of the government.
+A faction of Columbia SDS, influenced by their alliance with the New York Black Panther Party, formed Weatherman.

 Columbia became much more liberal in its policies as a result of the student demonstrations and classes were canceled for the rest of the week following the end of the protest.
 Additionally, a policy was soon established that allowed students to receive passing grades in all classes with no additional work for the remainder of the abridged semester.
 In the place of traditional class, students held "liberation classes, rallies, [and] concerts outside" which included appearances by Allen Ginsberg and the Grateful Dead.
+In order to play on 3 May 1968 on a closed campus, The Grateful Dead had to be "'smuggled' on campus to Low Library Plaza in the back of a bread delivery truck.
+Equipment and all.
+We were already jamming away before the security and police could stop us."